mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 The `ApiConfig` final case class will hold the `key` and `secret` values when retrieved from `apiConfig.json`.
 Ciris provides a `Secret` class that replaces our `secret` value with the first 7 characters of the SHA-1 hash, convenient for passing around sensitive details within our application.

 When handling configuration with Ciris, values are passed around as `ConfigValue`s.
-Here's how the official ciris website defines a ConfigValue:
+Here's how the official Ciris website defines a ConfigValue:

 > "`ConfigValue` is the central concept in the library.
 It represents a single configuration value or a composition of multiple values."